All Episodes

 Can you take somebody into a deep state of hypnosis and break through that barrier?

-Yes, that can be done and that's one of the reasons why we use hypnosis and why it's extremely helpful and actually sometimes It's not at all infrequent, but that you can consciously deal with a person, I mean, with a conscious, unhypnotized state, and ask a few questions, and a screen memory begins to crumble before your very eyes.
+And actually, sometimes it's not at all infrequent, that you can consciously deal with a person, I mean, with a conscious, unhypnotized state, and ask a few questions, and a screen memory begins to crumble before your very eyes.

 I mean, a quick example.

-Two young women driving home in a car from a party in the outskirts of Washington, D.C.
+Two young women driving home in a car from a party in the outskirts of Washington, D.C., came upon a six-car pileup of wrecked cars.

-There was no one in any of the cars, they remembered, and all the lights were on in the cars, and there were no emergency vehicles or witnesses or anything, but there were six cars all piled up, and they got home and felt very odd about it, and they got home quite late.
+And there was no one in any of the cars, they remembered, and all the lights were on in the cars, and there were no emergency vehicles or witnesses or anything, but there were six cars all piled up.

-And I began asking questions such as, I said, well, uh, did you stop to see if anybody was hurt?
+And I began asking questions such as, I said, well, did you stop to see if anybody was hurt?

 Of course.